DarkStar1982/life/README.md

 Assuming you have `cargo` installed, just execute `cargo run`

-To load any of example patters do as following
+To load any of example patterns do as following
 ```
 cargo run -- -n src/configurations/glider.txt
 ```